Please note that Tapas no longer supports Internet Explorer.

 I can do this!

 "Oh, you're home already!" my mother greeted me, her face frozen with surprise like she had seen a ghost.
-"H-how was gathering the logs?" she asked shakily.
+"H-how was gathering the logs?" she asked shakily both of her eyes can’t not even faced me.

 I stood in the middle, near the door, observing them both.
 Despite their odd behavior, I still gave them a smile.

-My mother approached me first and gently held my arm.
+My mother finally gave a gaze upon me with the eyes, thus far a very enthusiastic smile barely formed in her lips as she approached me.
+First and gently held my arm.
 "Come eat now, Irish," she invited warmly, her smile wide yet suspicious.

-I decided to just go along with the flow and let the moment pull me toward the dining table.
+I decided to just go along with the river flow (scene) and let the moment pull me toward the dining table.

 What got into them?
 I wondered.

-"Eat know, Irish," my mother urged, pointing to the bread on the table.
-I glanced at her before shifting my eyes to her face to observe her reaction.
-"C-can I really have it?"
+"You shall eat know, Irish," my mother urged, pointing to the junk bread on the table.
+I glanced at table before shifting my eyes to her face to observe her reaction.
+"C-can I really, have it?"
 I asked nervously, since this had never happened before.

 "Of course, why?
-Don’t you want the bread?" she asked softly.
+Don’t you want the bread?" she asked softly and polite.
 "I'm sorry if that’s all we could manage," she added calmly, which worried me more.

 I stopped mid-sentence when two men suddenly entered our home.

-Both were dressed in white tops and brown pants, their faces covered.
-They looked armed, each carrying a weapon on their side.
+Both were dressed in white tops and brown pants; their faces were covered.
+They looked armed, each carrying a rifle on their side.
+Those people didn’t look modest Inasmuch as they why are more likely a hunter nor Slave-trader.

 Does my family owe these men money?